getml/reflect-cpp/docs/supported_formats/xml.md

 # XML

-For XML support, you must also include the header `<rfl/xml.hpp>` and include the pugixml library (https://github.com/zeux/pugixml) in your project.
+For XML support, you must also include the header `<rfl/xml.hpp>` and include the [pugixml](https://github.com/zeux/pugixml) library.
+Furthermore, when compiling reflect-cpp, you need to pass `-DREFLECTCPP_XML=ON` to cmake.
+If you are using vcpkg or Conan, there should be an appropriate feature (vcpkg) or option (Conan) that will abstract this away for you.

 ## Simple example